 If you do not pay the judgment or work out arrangements to pay, the judgment creditor may take the following actions:

 - You may receive the form, Judgment Debtor Information Sheet (CC-DC-CV-114) from the judgment creditor.
-If you do not respond in time, you may have to answer Interrogatories (written questions answered under penalty of perjury), appear in court to answer the questions (Oral Examination), or both.
+If you do not respond to the form in time, you may have to answer Interrogatories (written questions answered under penalty of perjury), appear in court to answer the questions (Oral Examination), or both.
+This form cannot be used to enforce a small claims judgment.
+If you receive this form in a small claims case, contact a lawyer.

 - Complete the entire information sheet and return it to the judgment creditor (plaintiff) along with the documents listed on the form.
 Send the information sheet to the plaintiff no later than 30 days after it was mailed or delivered.
 DO NOT SEND THE FORM TO THE COURT.